-In Mechanics you will extend your knowledge of particles, kinematics and forces from A Level Mathematics, using your extended pure knowledge to explore more mathematical complex physical systems.
-The area covers dimensional analysis, work, energy, power, impulse, momentum, centres of mass, circular motion and variable force.
+In Mechanics you will extend your knowledge of particles, kinematics and forces from A Level Mathematics, using your extended pure mathematical knowledge to explore more complex physical systems.
+This area covers work, energy, power, impulse, momentum, elastic strings and springs and elastic energy and elastic collisions in one and two dimensions.